doasync/cached-effect/README.md

 const [users, usersError, usersLoading] = useCache(fetchUsers)
 ```

-`useCache` returns an array of `[result, error, pending]` which is
+It returns an array of `[result, error, pending]`.
+Use array destructuring
-equal to `[undefined, null, false]` by default.
+to get values you need.
+These values stay the same
+until you run your effect.

-#### Running effects
+### Running effects

-In order to populate the cache you need to run your effect.
+In order to update the cache you need to run your effect.
-You can do it, for example, in `useEffect` hook inside of your component:
+You can do this, for example, in `useEffect` hook inside of your component.

 ```js
 useEffect(() => {